chesahkalu/azure_administrator/policy_compliance_with_tags.md

 - Tags are `not inherited` by default, but you can use Azure Policy to enforce and inherit tagging requirements(from `resource groups`, `subscriptions`) and automate tag application.
 This ensures that all resources are tagged consistently and accurately if they are missing tags, and need to inherit tags from their parent resource group.

+- Each resource, resource group, and subscription can have a maximum of `50` tag name-value pairs.
+If you need to apply more tags than the maximum allowed number, use a JSON string for the tag value.

 ### Task 1: Tagging Resources for Clarity and Management

 Resource tagging facilitates easier management and billing transparency.
 Follow these steps to implement tagging effectively: